The Best Axes for Splitting Wood

 - Wood axe handles are popular because they’re relatively lightweight and feel good to the touch.
 Wood also absorbs some of the shocks from striking a log, but they can weaken and break over time, requiring replacement.

-- Fiberglass composite handles are smooth to the touch and will absorb some of the shocks of splitting impact, but fiberglass has a tendency to shatter if used in sub-zero temps.
+- Fiberglass composite handles are smooth to the touch and will absorb some of the shocks of splitting impact, though fiberglass has a tendency to underperform in sub-zero temps.

 - Steel axe handles are often forged in a single piece that combines both the axe head and the handle.
 These are the most durable choice, but they don’t absorb shock so you’ll feel every reverberation with each strike of the axe.